kranerup/literisc/README.md

 - j #1 skips one byte after the jump instruction
 - j #-1 jumps to last byte in jump instruction
 - j #-2 jumps to first byte in jump insruction, i.e. an endless loop.

+The jump instruction naming is inspired by the 6809 processor instruction set.

 ```
                jump